mavenraven/forecast/README.md

 `ForecastsController` is where the majority of the logic lives.
 A weather client and helper module for geocoding live in `/lib`.

-`Address` and `ZipCode` models exist as place to centralize validation concerns, but are not persisted.
+`Address` and `ZipCode` models exist as a place to centralize validation concerns, but are not persisted. `TimeCop` is used for testing the caching indicator product requirement.

 The business logic is tested primarily through request specs. `VCR` is used for API stubbing.

 `ActiveSupport::Cache::Store` is used for caching.
-In a real production app, we would use ` ActiveSupport::Cache::RedisCacheStore` as the backing store.
+In a real production app, we would use `ActiveSupport::Cache::RedisCacheStore` as the backing store.

 I didn't use any service objects.
-If the controllers were more complex, I would have split the logic out, but I felt that it's simple enough with the other helpers that were created.
+If the controllers were more complex, I would have split the logic out to make it easier to unit test the business rules.

 ## Limitations and Future Enhancements